Carra99/TissueGraph/README.md

 **Spatial biology** is revolutionizing our understanding of tissue architecture by enabling researchers to map the localization and interactions of dozens of proteins or RNA molecules at single-cell resolution, directly on the tissue.
 Technologies like **Multiplexed Ion Beam Imaging (MIBI)** and **CODEX (CO-Detection by Indexing)** generate high-dimensional data that include both cellular phenotypes and spatial positions.
 In cancer research, studying how non-cancerous cells (e.g. immune cells, fibroblasts) are distributed around tumor cells or how different cell types form spatial "neighborhoods" can reveal patterns of tumor remodeling and growth.
 However, the complexity of high-resolution datasets makes visual interpretation and analysis challenging.

-This tool offers three core strategies to simplify and analyze spatial organization:
+**TissueGraph** offers three core strategies to simplify and analyze spatial organization:

 ---